How to Drive a Moving Truck

 What to Be Aware of:

-The truck’s height – The trailer on a moving truck is much higher than a car or normal pick up truck.
+The truck’s height – The trailer on a moving truck is much higher than a car or normal pick-up truck.
 Make sure you know the exact height, and double check that you can make it under any bridges or into any parking garages you might come across.

 Slow and Bulky – Moving trucks are slow, bulky and broad.
-When driving one, don’t hog up left lanes you are used to driving in because you’ll end up creating congestion.
+When driving one, don’t hog up the left lanes you are used to driving in because you’ll end up creating traffic.
 When parking to load or unload, try not to block the street, sidewalk or your neighbor’s driveway, if at all possible.

 If you don’t feel comfortable driving a moving truck, or if you plan on moving across the country, it might be a better to consider a You-Pack service.